The Joy of Chicken Soup

 Place chicken in a large soup pot.
 Add water to cover by 1 1/2 inches and chicken broth concentrate, or homemade chicken broth, and bay leaves.
 Bring to a boil, reduce heat to medium.
 Simmer partly covered, occasionally skimming off foam from surface, about 1 hour.

 With a slotted spoon or tongs, carefully remove chicken from pot and set aside to cool.
 Add carrots, celery, and onions to the pot.
 Simmer for 15 minutes.
-Add rice and simmer, uncovered, until rice is tender, about 20 minutes.
+Add rice and kale.
+Return to a simmer and cook, uncovered, until rice is tender, about 20 minutes.

 Meanwhile, remove skin and bone from chicken and shred into bite-size pieces.
-Add at least half of the chicken back into pot (reserve remaining chicken for another use) along with the tarragon and kale and salt and pepper to taste.
-Simmer another 5-10 minutes.
+Add at least half of the chicken back into pot (reserve remaining chicken for another use) along with the tarragon and salt and pepper to taste.
+Simmer another 5 minutes.

 Chicken Soup with Tomato, Leek, and Roasted Garlic

 Easy Chicken Noodle Soup